| The

 toy was drying in a draught a casein film appeared on the

+surface and fixed the chalk coating.
 The most ancient motifs of the Dymkovo toys are the animals

 and birds.
 However, the Dymkovo toy trade is famous primarily